wrench-project/understanding_hadoop/resources/top_level_overview.markdown

 _Map Reduce: Simplified Data Processing on Large Clusters_.
 After we break down the process, we'll explore how Hadoop handles each of the following:

-1. The MapReduce library splits the input into _M_ chunks, and starts up copies of the program on multiple machines.
+1. The MapReduce library splits the input into _M_ blocks, and starts up copies of the program on multiple machines.

-2. The _master_ fork assigns tasks to the _worker_ nodes who are just running copies of the _user program_.
-There are `M` map tasks, and `R` reduce tasks that the _master_ must assign.
+2. The _master_ assigns tasks to the _worker_ nodes who are just running copies of the _user program_.
+There are `M` map tasks, and `R` reduce tasks that the master must assign.
 Note that a worker node takes on the role of either map, or reduce.
 Typically, there are many more map nodes than reduce nodes.

-3. A _worker_ assigned a map task, reads in the contents of the corresponding input split.
-The _worker_ parses (key, values) pairs and passes it to the map function.
+3. A worker assigned a map task reads in the contents of the corresponding input block.
+The worker parses (key, values) pairs and passes it to the map function.
 The _intermediate_ (key, value) pairs produced by the mapping are buffered into memory.

 4. The local disk it partitioned into `R` regions by the _partitioning function_.
-The buffered _intermediate_ pairs produced by a map worker are periodically written to these partitions, with the particular location of these writes sent back to `master` for use by the reduce workers.
+The buffered _intermediate_ pairs produced by a map worker are periodically written to these partitions, with the particular location of these writes sent back to the master for use by the reduce workers.

-5. When the `master` notifies a _reduce_ worker about a particular location of _intermediate_ key-value pairs, it reads the buffered data from the local disks of the map workers.
+5. When the master notifies a reduce worker about a particular location of _intermediate_ key-value pairs, it reads the buffered data from the local disks of the map workers.
 When a reduce worker has read all intermediate data, it sorts it by key so that all of the same keys are grouped together.
 The sorting is needed because many different keys can map to the same reduce task.
-If the amount of intermediate data is too large to fit in memory, an external sort is used.
+If the amount of intermediate data is too large to fit in memory, an on-disk sort is used.

 6. The reduce worker iterates over the sorted data and for each unique